owlbarn/tutorial/book/diffequation/README.md

 ```

 The resulting trajectory by plotting the two components of the `ys` is show in [@fig:diffequation:plot_circle].
 An exact solution would generate a perfect circle, but here we only get a spiral that is similar to a circle.
 (We have to admit that to better show this effect a large step size is used, but it still exists even using smaller step size.)
 Aside from improving the solver and precision, is there any other way to solve it better?

 ![Visualise the circle trajectory by solving linear system](images/diffequation/plot_circle.png "plot_circle"){ width=60% #fig:diffequation:plot_circle }

 Look again at [@eq:diffequation:circle].
 It shows an interesting pattern: it first uses the value of $y_1$ to update the $y_0^{'}$, and then uses $y_0$ to update the value of $y_1^{'}$.
 It belongs to a class of equations that are called the *Hamiltonian systems* which is often used in the classic mechanics.
 Such a system is represented by a set of coordinates $(p,q)$.
-The $q_i$'s are called the generalized coordinates, and $q_i$'s are corresponding conjugate momenta.
+The $q_i$'s are called the generalised coordinates, and $q_i$'s are corresponding conjugate momenta.
 The evolution of a Hamiltonian system is defined by the equations below:

 $$p' = \frac{\partial{H}}{\partial{q}}, q' = \frac{\partial{H}}{\partial{p}}.$$